frovedis/frovedis/doc/manual/python/ml/ridge_regression.md

 # NAME

-Ridge Regression - A regression algorithm to predict the continuous output with L2 regularization.
+Ridge Regression - A regression algorithm used to predict the continuous output with L2 regularization.

 # SYNOPSIS